lulu-bbg/emotion_hand-detection/README.md

           * Val Accuracy: Percentage of correct predictions over random images.
 Explanations from baeldung.

-There are some limitations with how this CNN works since it is the programmers job to find out how many epochs are over or under fit.
-This is because running the same images too many times will create certain niches that are far too specific to fit all the more generalizing patterns in the images, but too little will create too little connections and therfore will misclasify images that should not be under the same class.
+There are some limitations with how this CNN works since it is the programmers job to find out how many epochs are ==over or under fit.== This is because running the same images too many times will create certain ==niches that are far too specific== to fit all the more generalizing patterns in the images, but ==too little will create barley any patterns== and therfore will misclasify images that should not be under the same class.
 How to find the goldilocks ratio for your own program is pretty loose and on a testing basis.
 The ideal is set by the limitations of your own equipment.
 However anything under ten to thirty epchos is pretty unreliable as seen on this data table:
 ![Accuracy- Efficiency chart for Epochs](https://github.com/lulu-bbg/emotion_hand-detection/blob/main/Accuracy.png?raw=true)